ProsusCorp/ProsusMoney/README.md

 <img src="http://prosus.money/wp-content/uploads/2021/03/splash.png">

-Cryptocurrency created in Chile (2016) as a blockchain laboratory, for common people as user target.
+Cryptocurrency created in Chile (2016) as a blockchain laboratory, for ordinary people as a target user.
 Low hardware requirement.
-This project promote resource-based economy research.
+This project promotes research on the resource-based economy.

 The Prosus Money ticker symbol is **xPR** or **PROSUS** .